Ren-Mingyang/cencrne/README.md

 ```

-The algorithm is efficient, and it takes less than five minutes for the toy example.
+The algorithm is efficient, and it takes less than ten minutes for the toy example.